rkotze/rkotze.github.io/_drafts/2019-10-10-azure-pipeline-vs-code-extension.md

 1. The `trigger` is set to `master` meaning that every push to master will trigger build.
-1. `pool.vmImage` mean it will build on an Ubuntu virtual machine (VM).
+1. `pool.vmImage` means it will build on an Ubuntu virtual machine (VM).
 1. Customise the package name depending if built from master branch or pull request
 1. Install project dependencies
 1. Run unit tests